 Every Day You Can Get Into National Parks for Free in 2020

 There are few things in the United States as breathtaking as the nation's National Parks.
 These marvels are quite affordable every day of the year.
-Nonetheless, the more than 400 parks across the country waive the admission fee a handful of times every year so you can have the opportunity to mine the wonders of Mammoth Cave, sweat your way across Zion's Angels Landing, or to admire incredible vistas of Mount Rainier.
+Nonetheless, the more than 400 parks across the country waive the admission fee a handful of times every year so you can have the opportunity to mine the wonders of Mammoth Cave, sweat your way across Zion's Angel's Landing, or admire the incredible vistas of Mount Rainier.

 January 20: Martin Luther King, Jr. Day